 ● One 2500-3500 word assignment based on the reading of two prose texts from different periods, one pre-2000 and one post-2000

-The course is modular with a final examination upon completion of the course and encourages students to present informed, personal and creative responses to literary text by considering:
+The course has final examinations upon completion of the course.
+This course encourages students to present informed, personal and creative responses to literary text by considering:

 ● the ways in which writers use and adapt language, form and structure in texts;